URCF/urcf_workshops/_sources/intro_linux/file-system.md

 Arguments are inputs that a command operates on.
 We just used our first argument in our `cd` command:

 ```
-$ cd /
+$ cd Desktop
 ```

 Arguments are separated from commands by spaces.
-So here `cd` is the command, and `/` is the argument.
+So here `cd` is the command, and `Desktop` is the argument.
 Arguments have different meanings to different commands.
 For `cd`, the first argument is the directory we want to change to.

 Let's pass a different argument to change back to the home directory.
 The path